czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Earliest societies were ruled by kings considered both human and divine, and were therefore absolute in their power
       - The "law" was the prerogative of kings and priests, but could be influenced by societal custom
     - Code of Hammurabi
-      - Presented as representing right and justice and being in the interest of the oppressed, those most in need of right judgement
+      - Presented as representing right and justice and being in the interest of the oppressed, those most in need of right judgment
       - Harsh punishments, deals with property ownership
       - Details three levels of justice: aristocrats, commoners, and slaves, with punishments becoming more severe as the person's social status drops
     - Justice is a dominant theme